 Cohousing is often resulting in innovative floorplans and architecture but as a sustainable way of living, due to occupying less space and sharing infrastructure.

 Network Frankfurt for cohousing is a platform for cohousing in Frankfurt/Main.
 The association was founded in 2005 and is sponsored and financially supported by the City of Frankfurt.
-Currently there are three employees.
-Lead by Birgit Kasper (City planner) and two staff members, Robin Mohr (B.A.
-Human Geography) and Julia Wegmann (B.Sc.
-Urbanism).
-The committee consists of five volunteers Imke Meyer, Burkhard Cramer, Ludwig Weiler, Harald Rentsch and Ute Sonntag.
+Currently there are five employees.
+Lead by Birgit Kasper (City planner), co-lead by Mario Como and Sara Schmitt Pacífico and two staff members, Afra Höck and Robin Mohr.
+The committee consists of five volunteers Imke Meyer, Ludwig Weiler, Ute Sonntag, Barbara Jakob and Noira Bellouch.

 The goals of the association are: